BOURBON’s governance is structured around 2 main governance bodies, the Supervisory Board and the Management Board:

 - Mr Jean PEYRELEVADE, as member of the Strategy Committee.

-The Compliance Committee is composed of the following members of the Supervisory Board :
+The Ethics and Compliance Committee is composed of the following members of the Supervisory Board :

 - Mr Jean Cahuzac, as member and Chairman of the Compliance Committee,